tupol/spark-utils/docs/spark-app.md

   /**
    * This method needs to be implemented and should contain all logic related
-   * to parsing the configuration settings.
+   * to parsing the configuration settings and building the application context.
    */
-  def buildConfig(config: Config): Try[Configuration]
+  def createContext(config: Config): Context

   ....